 Yes, during an emergency or crisis, and in the aftermath, Western Power crews work 16 hour shifts on rotation to ensure restoration work continues 24 hours a day.

 When power goes out, we use clear guidelines to determine the order of repairs.
 First the site of each fault must be made safe – for our crews and for the public.
 The priority list is as follows:

-The actual duration of any power interruption is affected by a number of factors including:
+The actual duration of any power outage is affected by a number of factors including:

 The estimated restoration times relating to postcodes are only ever an estimate as the network in a ‘postcode area’ has numerous powerlines and these lines are not necessarily all interconnected.
 Restoring power to a line will return power to some customers, in one street, but will not necessarily restore power to the neighbouring street.